dianaamaya/MERN-authentication-jwt/README.md

-#TITLE

-logging system with JWT using MERN Stack
+# Logging system with JWT using MERN Stack

-#DESCRIPTION

 This application allows users to sign in / sign up through the strategies: Local, Google and Facebook.
 This project was developed with MERN Stack (MongoDB, Express JS, React JS and Node JS) and JWT (Json Web Tokens - for authentication).

-#INSTALATION
+## INSTALATION

 1. prepare Google/Facebook credentials
 2. prepare database